 The Reconstruction Procedure

 Your surgeon will decide whether your health and medical condition makes you an appropriate candidate for breast implant reconstruction.
 Women with small or medium sized breasts are the best candidates for breast reconstruction.
 Breast reconstruction can be accomplished by the use of a prosthesis (a breast implant, either silicone gel or saline-filled), your own tissues (a tissue flap), or a combination of the two.
 Women with larger breasts may require reconstruction with a combination of a tissue flap and an implant.
-Your surgeon may recommend breast implantation of the opposite, uninvolved breast in order to make them more alike (maximize symmetry) or he/she may suggest breast reduction (reduction mammoplasty) or a breast lift (mastopexy) to improve symmetry.
+Your surgeon may recommend breast implantation of the opposite, uninvolved breast in order to make them more alike (maximize symmetry) or he/she may suggest breast reduction (reduction mammoplasty) or a breast lift (mastopexy) in order to improve the symmetry.

 - Mastopexy involves removing a strip of skin from under the breast or around the nipple and using it to lift and tighten the skin over the breast.